sarahkhatib/SatellitesAboveMe/README.md

 3. Create a .env file in the repository's root folder with the following variable: VITE_N2YO_API_KEY=<YOUR_API_KEY>
 4. Install dependencies using npm install <library>
 5. Run the following command on your terminal: netlify dev

+Here is a working sample of this: https://satellitesaboveme.netlify.app/